Did anyone notice the new photo I put up in our template??? We're all Christmas-ey!

 We were supposed to go to the Rochesterfest parade Friday evening, but we decided to go a much less stressful route and watched on tv at home instead.
 Mike and I got the house ready for Saturday while Benjamin danced around to the marching bands.

+Saturday morning we followed with our tradition of serving Benjamin breakfast in bed on his actual birthday.
 Lately he has been in love with instant oatmeal, so that was what he requested as his breakfast.
 Eating in his bed with a tray is something that he just thinks is so special, it is so cute!
 After breakfast we all continued with our preparations for visitors by cleaning and getting all of the provisions for our family BBQ.

+Benjamin's party was at the House of Bounce this year.
+He invited a bunch of his friends, most of whom unfortunately were out of town this weekend, but we had a nice group of 5 kids.
+They bounced for an hour or so in the new facility that just opened earlier this month, which is awesome.
 The kids (along with Mike and I) were all tired, red-faced and sweaty by the end of our jumping time.
 It was just a joy to see them all having such a great time.
 The new party rooms are basically just little walled off areas with cubicle dividers separating each space.
 They provide plates, napkins, forks and ice cream while you can bring in your own cake or cupcakes.
 I made vegan cupcakes with icing so that Benjamin and AJ could both enjoy the treat.
 They actually tasted no different than a regular cupcake and I felt as though the icing was even better than standard buttercream (I used Palm Oil Shortening with powdered sugar mixed in).
 So delicious!
 Here is the cupcake recipe I made.
 I had to use corn oil because of AJ's allergy to soy.

 I put a lot of effort into making the goodie bags for the kids this year.
 Benjamin's birthday party theme was Superheroes, so I bought plain gift bags and dressed them up with logos from his favorite superheroes.
 For the inside of the goodie bags, I compiled a bunch of Benjamin's favorite songs (Backyardigans, Muppets, his music class, etc) onto a cd with a label that I designed.
+I also filled the bags with superhero fruit snacks, a pack of crayons and a pack of little dinosaurs that grow in water.
+I had so much fun putting everything together!

 Benjamin opened his gifts from his friends and then we went back to our house where we were having a small BBQ for grandparents and aunts/uncles.
 Andy, Jennifer and Jen came a little later and we all enjoyed a delicious Greek meal that Mike prepared.
 He made seasoned chicken with veggies and tzatziki sauce, an orzo, pea and pepper salad and a red pepper spread with pitas.
 So good.
 After dinner Benjamin opened even more presents, including the infamous drum set, and we once again enjoyed some of the cupcakes I made.
 It was a lovely day and lucky for us, the storms that were threatening to show up all day never did materialize.